-“Do I have to keep my FR44 if I move out of state?” is a question we’re frequently asked by Florida and Virginia residents.
+Our Florida and Virginia clients frequently ask, “Do I have to keep my FR44 if I move out of state?”
 And it’s a valid question, because Florida and Virginia are the only states that require an FR44 specifically for DUI or DWI license suspensions.

 Say you currently live in Florida or Virginia and carry FR44 insurance after a DUI license suspension.
 But you’re planning to move out of state – to California for example.
 Can you buy an owner or non-owner policy in California with an FR44 attachment?
 The answer is no. No insurance company can issue an out of state FR44 filing.